hacksu/How-To-Python/README.md

 *This whole section could be cut for time; if statements would then be introduced under "Custom functions"*

-Objects are a whole entire can of worms, so let's go back to making our variables less predictable.
+Objects are a whole extra can of worms, so let's go back to making our variables less predictable.
 Replace the line `mice.append(new_mouse)` in that earlier code with this:

 ```python
 new_mouse = input("Enter a mouse name: ")